-There is no secondary market for life insurance policies in Ireland, so you can’t sell on your whole of life policy to a third party.
+There is no secondary market for life insurance policies in Ireland, so you can’t sell your whole life policy to a third party.

 All things considered, on the ‘disadvantages’ front, it’s actually not too bad.
 I mean, sure, you have to pay for your cover, but the insurers are a business, and they’re not about to give you free money for nothin’.

 The shortest answer here is that there is no ‘best’ Life Insurance.
 It really does depend on your situation.
-Life Insurance actually comes with a bunch of useful extras/benefits as well, which can help to sway your decision.
+Life Insurance actually comes with a bunch of useful extras/benefits, which can help sway your decision.

-So while the cost is a consideration, you should also keep in mind the benefits offered by each or the Irish insurance providers you can choose from.
+So while the cost is a consideration, you should also keep in mind the benefits offered by each of the five main Irish insurance providers you can choose from.

-The ability to increase the amount of cover you have on special occasions, without having to answer medical questions.
+The ability to increase the amount of cover you have on special occasions without answering medical questions.
 Special events include the birth of a new tiny, angry drunk or getting married.
-The ‘health question’ bit is significant because the cost of your insurance generally links to your general medical wellness.
-Essentially, this GIO lets you get more cover in the future even if your health has deteriorated since you took out the policy.
+The ‘health question’ bit is significant because your insurance’s cost generally links to your general medical wellness.
+Essentially, this GIO lets you get more coverage in the future, even if your health has deteriorated since you took out the policy.

-A nifty service where you can consult with a doctor about treatment/illness related bits, for free as part of your cover.
+A nifty service where you can consult with a doctor about treatment/illness-related bits is for free as part of your cover.
 If you’re someone with a chronic condition, it could come in handy for peace of mind that your current treatment option is the best one available.